Royal Canberra Hospital implosion

 The Royal Canberra Hospital implosion was a failed building implosion that killed one person and injured nine others.
 The implosion occurred on 13 July 1997, when the city's superseded hospital buildings at Acton Peninsula on Lake Burley Griffin (that formerly constituted the Royal Canberra Hospital) were demolished to make way for the National Museum of Australia.

 Background

 The Royal Canberra Hospital closed on 27 November 1991 amid much controversy.
 Consultant physician Marcus de Laune Faunce wrote: "Towards the end of 1990 many Canberra citizens were either bewildered, angered or saddened as they realised that the Royal Canberra Hospital on Acton Peninsula was soon to be closed.
-Its staffing structure and organisation were thought to have been planned in step with population needs and the hospital was firmly and warmly placed in the memories and affections of many people.
-Its beautiful, central position on the lake had been marked by Walter Burley Griffin on his original plan.
+Its staffing structure and organisation were thought to have been planned in step with population needs and the hospital was placed in the memories and affections of multiple people.
+Its central position on the lake had been marked by Walter Burley Griffin on his original plan.
 After its formative years, it served Canberra for more than three decades as a first-class hospital staffed by hard-working, skilled and caring health workers.
 With its magnificent site and proximity to the Australian National University it had enormous potential as a future teaching hospital reflecting the best of Australian medical services."